aben20807/quantum-computer-timeline/README.md

 - Development setup
 - Pull request process

-## Customizing the Visualization

-The color scheme and symbols for different organizations can be customized in the `getOrganizationStyles` function in `App.vue`.
-The palette array contains color-symbol pairs that are assigned to each organization.

-## Progressive Web App

-This application supports installation as a Progressive Web App (PWA).
-When visiting the website on a compatible browser, you can install it on your device for offline access.

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the Apache 2.0 License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgements

 - Data compiled from public research papers and announcements
 - Built with Vue 3 and modern web technologies
 - Visualization powered by Apache ECharts
+- GitHub Copilot implemented most of the features